 The aim of the Dudley Autism Partnership is to raise the profile of adults with autism and Asperger syndrome and to ensure the delivery of better services to meet their needs.

 The group also oversees the implementation of the Autism Strategy for the borough.
-The group is attended by representatives of Directorate of Adult, Community and Housing Services, Dudley Primary Care Trust, Children's Services, service users, carers and voluntary/independent sector.
+The group is attended by representatives of People Directorate, Dudley Integrated Health and Care NHS Trust, people with autism, carers and voluntary/independent sector.

 To help people learn more about autism the council has developed an online training programme.
 It is free and can be undertaken at any time.